 Georgia is an independent republic with a population of approximately 4.5 million in the Caucasus region of Eurasia.
 It is located at the strategically important crossroads of Western Asia and Eastern Europe, bounded to the west by the Black Sea, Russia to the north, Turkey and Armenia to the south and Azerbaijan to the south-east.

 In 2013 Tethys farmed in to licence blocks in Georgia near the capital city Tbilisi.
-The licence blocks (XIA, XIM and XIN) are operated as part of a production sharing contract (PSC) by Georgian Oil and Gas Limited ("GOG") which owns 51% and has extensive experience in operating in this part of Georgia whilst Tethys owns 49%.
-The three licence blocks sit within the prolific Kura Basin stretching from Azerbaijan and the Caspian Sea.
+The licence blocks are operated as part of a production sharing contract (PSC) by Georgian Oil and Gas Limited ("GOG") which has extensive experience in operating in this part of Georgia.
+The licence blocks sit within the prolific Kura Basin stretching from Azerbaijan and the Caspian Sea.
 Existing oil and gas pipelines pass through the licence blocks and the proximity to Tbilisi offers easy access and good local infrastructure.
 Tethys can secure near world oil prices exporting into these pipelines.

 The PSC’s cover high potential acreage with both conventional and unconventional plays.

 The partners are engaged in an exploration programme including gravity and seismic surveys as well as geochemical and fracture studies of the Maikop source rock.